OCAD University Profile

 Aboriginal Learner Policy

 If you are interested in transferring to OCAD U from another university or college, OCAD U’s website gives you helpful information on its transfer policies and supports.
-You can also check out your eligibility for course transfers through ONCAT, an organization that provides information on credit transfers in Ontario.
+You can also check out your eligibility for course transfers through Ontario Council on Articulation and Transfer (ONCAT), an organization that provides information on credit transfers in Ontario.

 Academic Programs and Supports